+92 340 5243603

 How to Use 2N2222A

-RB = VBE / IB
+Base resistor formula: RB = VBE / IB

 Applications

-• Inverter and other rectifier circuits
+- Inverter and rectifier circuits